 If you’re caught with weed at an airport or during a traffic stop, law enforcement will enforce Texas laws, not the laws of the state where you purchased the products.

 Texas law classifies marijuana as a controlled substance under Texas Health and Safety Code § 481.121, meaning possession—even in small amounts—is a criminal offense.
 Unlike some neighboring states, Texas does not recognize the legality of marijuana purchased elsewhere, even for medical purposes.
-They only recognize a Medical Marijuana card prescribed in Texas.
+They only recognize a Medical Marijuana card prescribed in Texas under the Compassionate Use Program.

 Transporting marijuana into Texas from out of state, whether by plane or car, can lead to additional federal implications if interstate commerce laws are violated.